-The same accounting policies and calculation methods used on the Financial Statements of Construcciones El Cóndor S.A as of December 2021, were applied to these Financial Statements.
+The same accounting policies and calculation methodologies applied to the Financial Statements of Construcciones El Cóndor S.A as of December 2021, were applied to these Financial Statements.

-For these Financial Statements, the Company applied the fair value method for the recognition, initial and subsequent measurement of hedges (Forward), as established by paragraph 6.5.4 of IFRS 9, in order to know the net value between the valuation of the hedge and the exchange difference of the basic financial instrument.
+For these Financial Statements, the Company applied the fair value method for the recognition, initial and subsequent measures of hedges (Forward), as established in paragraph 6.5.4 of IFRS 9 to know the net value between the valuation of the hedge and the exchange difference of the basic financial instrument.

-(IFRS 9) Paragraph 6.5.4: A hedge of the foreign currency exchange rate risk of a firm commitment may be accounted for as a fair value hedge or as a cash flow hedge.
+(IFRS 9) Paragraph 6.5.4: A hedge of the foreign currency exchange rate risk of a firm commitment may be accounted for as a fair value hedge or a cash flow hedge.